Hyperart Guidelines

 A Thomasson that does not fit the existing types, or whose type is unclear.
 Akasegawa expected the taxonomy to be incomplete.
 Submit what you find.

-When in doubt, ask whether the object seems preserved: just kept, past the point where keeping it made sense.
+When in doubt, ask whether the object seems kept past the point where keeping it made sense.
 If you found yourself slowing down in front of it and could not quite explain why, that may be enough.